GlennOlsson/bingo/README.md

 ### Checksum
 The checksum is a simple algorithm to ensure the query is correct.
 It is the sum of the XORed values, modulo 64.

-# State machine

-1. Landing page
-    - Select dataset and board ID.
-Encodes dataset id, all false tiles, and checksum as game state.
-Navigates to `/<boardId>?id=<gameState>`
-2. Game page
-    - Decodes game state.
-If fails, returns to landing.
-    - If can decode, resumes game at state.